Pittsburgh Glass Works' Creighton plant sold to Mexican producer

 Vitro said it's buying seven manufacturing plants in all, plus two satellite facilities and two float glass furnaces in the United States, along with a manufacturing plant in Poland and equity in joint ventures in North America and China.

-Joseph P. Boutross, director of investor relations for LKQ, confirmed Wednesday that the Creighton plant and all other manufacturing facilities are to be sold.
-The deal is expected to be completed in the first quarter of 2017.
+Joseph P. Boutross, director of investor relations for LKQ, confirmed Wednesday that the Creighton plant and other manufacturing facilities are to be sold in the deal, expected to close in the first quarter of 2017.

+Vitro spokesman David H. Lopez Garcia said the acquisition also would include plants in Meadville and Tipton in Pennsylvania.

 Adrian Sada Gonzalez, chairman of Vitro's board of directors, said in a statement that the purchase will complement Vitro's $750 million acquisition in October of PPG's construction, or architectural flat glass, business, including a research and development center in Harmar and plants in Carlisle, Pa.; California; Oregon; and Texas.